 In 1994, the Anchorage Museum became the Alaska home of the Smithsonian Institution’s Arctic Studies Center, whose base is in Washington DC.
 In 2010, the Anchorage Museum opened an expansion featuring the Smithsonian exhibition Living Our Cultures, Sharing Our Heritage: The First Peoples of Alaska.
 The exhibition portrays contemporary lifeways of the North and the ancestral histories embodied by over 600 masterworks of Alaska Native art and design from the National Museum of Natural History and National Museum of the American Indian collections.
 Indigenous voices, perspectives, and knowledge are first and foremost in the exhibition’s concept and presentation.

-On this microsite we present video documentation for some of the Living Our Cultures programs, offering teachers, students, parents and lifelong learners access to Alaska Native languages and lifeways.
+On this microsite, we present video documentation for some of the Living Our Cultures programs, offering teachers, students, parents and lifelong learners access to Alaska Native arts, languages and lifeways.
 Please feel free to utilize these videos in your classroom as part of your lesson plans or with one of the lessons provided.
-Teacher's guides and lessons with worksheets are available for the language seminars videos, with additional educational materials to be added in the future.
-New sets of videos will be also be added to the site as more programs are held.
+Teacher's guides and lessons with worksheets are available for the Sewing Salmon, Dene Quill Art and Listen & Learn videos.
+New sets of videos will be added to the site as more programs are held.

 Image: Delores Gregory and Tim Shangin, advanced apprentices at the Aleutian Islands Bentwood Hats artists residency, 2012.
 Photo by Wayde Carroll.